 Financial Services Industry Risk Management

 The next financial crisis is just around the corner.
-We’ve seen many incidents since the financial crisis that haven’t quite been systemic risk events, but they have cost financial services company’s billions in fines for poor and deliberate malpractice.
+We have seen many incidents since the financial crisis that haven’t quite been systemic risk events but they have cost financial services companys billions in fines for poor and deliberate malpractice.
 Financial services leaders haven’t learnt their lesson.
 They are just paying lip-service to good corporate governance.
 Only the real threat of the jail will stop the next financial crisis happening.

 Not only have the culprits for the financial crisis got away with it, they have gone on to be leaders in the financial services industry or other leading businesses.

 From leading bankers to leading politicians to leading regulators to leading credit rating agency leaders to leading central bankers they have all prospered despite the financial crisis and many have gone from causing the financial crisis to other positions of power without being held to account for their actions or inaction.

 There has been limited tightening of global financial services regulations but the ultimate sanction of losing your liberty is still highly unlikely.
 It still more likely that financial services leaders will depart their employer with handsome pay-offs and pension packages rather than serving time in a USA or UK jail.

 Until individual financial services industry leaders face and are convicted of criminal prosecutions business leaders will continue to lead their employers to hefty financial penalties and even liquidation.
 If you kill someone at work, you at least have some real chance of going to jail.
 If you kill a corporate entity, you will almost certainly not go to jail in UK and USA.
 Appearing in court to face charges is not the same as losing your liberty for 7 to 10 years.

 European countries have been a little more robust at jailing the guilty but only a few can be proud of their resolve to improve corporate governance in practice.

 Financial Services Industry Risk News Headlines Industry Analysis and Risk Reviews